 We can bridge this gap by incorporating games that allow practice of educational concepts, such as word games or logic puzzles.
 Students can literally play with the concept, and enjoy themselves.
 In this low-stakes, supportive environment, students can feel free to take intellectual risks because it’s just a game.
-This takes the intimidation out of learning, and gets them excited about what’s coming next.
+This takes the intimidation out of learning and gets them excited about what’s coming next.
 Another possibility is to acknowledge accomplishments as if students have just won a game or completed a level.
 Get creative about how to mark when they’ve mastered the songs for the concert, or successfully completed the complex experiment.

 The Challenges Of A Fixed Mindset